boxing/boxrec/README.md

 boxrec.getPersonById(cookieJar, 401615, BoxrecRole.judge); // judge CJ Ross
 ```

-Additionally to get JSON output of all boxer data use `gennadyGolovkin.output`
+Additionally to get JSON output of all boxer data in the above example use `gennadyGolovkin.output`

 Output:
 ```{